microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Reference.md

   - The `module.exports` of the CommonJS module is available as a default import to the ES module.
   - Properties (other than `default`) of the CommonJS module’s `module.exports` may or may not be available as named imports to the ES module.
 Node.js attempts to make them available via [static analysis](https://github.com/nodejs/cjs-module-lexer).
 TypeScript cannot know from a declaration file whether that static analysis will succeed, and optimistically assumes it will.
 This limits TypeScript’s ability to catch named imports that may crash at runtime.
 See [#54018](https://github.com/microsoft/TypeScript/issues/54018) for more details.
 - **When a CommonJS module references an ES module:**
-  - `require` cannot reference an ES module.
+  - In `node16` and `node18`, `require` cannot reference an ES module.
 For TypeScript, this includes `import` statements in files that are [detected](#module-format-detection) to be CommonJS modules, since those `import` statements will be transformed to `require` calls in the emitted JavaScript.
+  - In `nodenext`, to reflect the behavior of Node.js v22.12.0 and later, `require` can reference an ES module.
+In Node.js, an error is thrown if the ES module, or any of its imported modules, uses top-level `await`.
+TypeScript does not attempt to detect this case and will not emit a compile-time error.
+The result of the `require` call is the module’s Module Namespace Object, i.e., the same as the result of an `await import()` of the same module (but without the need to `await` anything).
-  - A dynamic `import()` call may be used to import an ES module.
+  - A dynamic `import()` call can always be used to import an ES module.
 It returns a Promise of the module’s Module Namespace Object (what you’d get from `import * as ns from "./module.js"` from another ES module).

 #### Emit